-The common belief is that employees are motivated when they are rewarded for their good behavior.
+The common belief is that employees are motivated when they are rewarded for their good behaviour.
 However, this may do more harm than good.
-In this video, I explore how reward systems and policies can be discouraging the behavior you want from your team.
+In this video, I explore how reward systems and policies can be discouraging the behaviour you want from your team.

 Can rewards motivate behavior?